 Traditionally, Hang Chieu was the street where straw mats and ropes were sold.

-Go east to Hang Giay, turn right (south) and follow the street where it curves east, changing name to Luong Ngoc Quyen, and walk east to Ta Hien.
+Go east to Hang Giay, turn right (south) and follow the street where it curves east, changing to Luong Ngoc Quyen, and walk east to Ta Hien.

 Ta Hien